8. Creating Functions¶

 def calculate_average(a, b): """ Calculate an average of two numbers """ result = (a + b) / 2 return result # Pretend you have some code here x = 45 y = 56 average = calculate_average(x, y) print(average)

 Functions in Python typically have a comment as the first statement of the function.
 This comment is delimited using three double quotes, and is called a docstring.
-A function may look like:
+In this case, the docstring is on line 2:

 def volume_cylinder(radius, height): """Returns volume of a cylinder given radius, height.""" pi = 3.141592653589 volume = pi * radius ** 2 * height return volume

-The great thing about using docstrings in functions is that the comment can be pulled out and put into a website documenting your code using a tool like Sphinx.
-Most languages have similar tools that can help make documenting your code a breeze.
+The great thing about using docstrings in functions is that the comment can be pulled out and put into a website.
+That can be part of a larger website that documents your code.
+For example, here is the documentation for drawing a circle, generated automatically from the function comment.
+In fact, everything on that page is automatically generated.
+Most languages have similar tools that can help make documenting a breeze.
 This can save a lot of time as you start working on larger programs.

 The use of functions introduces the concept of scope.
 Scope is where in the code a variable is “alive” and can be accessed.
 For example, look at the code below: